Moulik-23/Moulik-23/README.md

   <li>🎓 I'm currently pursuing a Bachelor's in Computer Applications (BCA).</li>
   <li>📊 Passionate about Data Science, Machine Learning, and solving real-world problems with AI.</li>
   <li>👨‍💻 I’ve completed projects in areas like math score prediction, network intrusion detection, and birth/death certificate automation with FastAPI + MySQL.</li>
-  <li>📚 I'm also working on a research project on NLP-based suicidal ideation detection from social media posts.</li>
   <li>🧠 Currently building an AI Agent that will help to choose carrer.</li>
   <li>🚀 Exploring advanced topics like RAG (Retrieval-Augmented Generation), satellite image analysis, and blockchain for climate solutions.</li>